Facta-Leopard/DirectX11_Practice/Naming_Convention.md

 ### Platform or API Specific Types
 - **`H`**: Prefix for Windows HANDLE types.
+- **`SDK`**: Prefix for types that are defined in the Windows SDK, such as DWORD, BOOL, HRESULT, LPARAM, and others.
 - **`F`**: Prefix for FMOD classes in FMOD Library.
 - **`I`**: Prefix for Using IMGUI Headers.
 - **`DX`**: Prefix for DirectX-specific classes.